InterLinked1/wssmail/README.md

 php composer.phar require phpmailer/phpmailer
 ```

+Alternately, you can run `php composer.phar install` instead of naming PHPMailer explicitly.

 Then, clone or copy the contents of this repository into the above directory.

 Alternately, if you already have PHPMailer via Composer on your system, you can specify the path to the autoload file in `config.php`.